crawlingout/simplyeasy/_posts/2014-10-10-how-to-train-your-language-learning-brain-muscles.markdown

 ---
 layout: post
-title:  "How to flex your language-learning brain muscles"
+title:  "How I Rewired My Brain to Really Understand a Foreign Language"
 date:   2014-10-10 20:00:00
 subtitle: "A language is more than just grammar and a vocabulary."
 by: 'JAN BILEK'